 1- Be prepared for power surges

-Power surges are common during hurricanes and they can be dangerous to almost anything that uses electricity to function.
+Power surges are common during hurricanes, and they can be dangerous to almost anything that uses electricity to function.

 If a power surge should occur, not only is your computer hardware subject to complete failure along with any data it stores, the complete transfer of data from one device to another can fail as well.

-Power surges can occur even without a hurricane on your doorstep, make sure your business's data is always protected.
+Power surges can occur even without a hurricane on your doorstep, so make sure your business's data is always protected.

 Some of the basic steps to protect your technology include: